Top

 Sex offender registration is a way for law enforcement to keep track of sex offenders and is thought to reduce the number of repeat sexual offenders by monitoring their whereabouts.

-What happens if I don't register as a sex offender?
+What Happens if I Don’t Register as a Sex Offender?

 If an individual is required to register as sex offender, but fails to do so, they can be charged with failure to register.
 Failure to register is a serious offense because it shows prosecutors, judges, and jurors that the defendant disregarded court orders.
 In their eyes, if a defendant disregards court orders, what other laws will they ignore?
 This is the main reason sex offenders charged with failure to register are punished harshly, because judges wish to prevent them committing further sex crimes.